-(5) Environmental management services.
-"Environmental management services" meansare services offered to the child and his or her family or caretaker to improve physical living conditions and provide emergency funds.
-Such services may be provided, arranged, or ensured and may include, but are not be limited to, housing repair, housing location, exterminating rodents or insects, lead abatement or making available financial assistance for outstanding utility bills.

-- (6) Parent aide services.
-"Parent aide services" means are supportive services provided by a person assigned to families as a role model, and to provide providing family support for a portion of the twenty-four-hour day. - (7) Parent education services.
-"Parent education services" means is a teaching process to assist a parent, guardian, or custodian in developing the basic skills necessary to provide adequate care and support to a child in his or her own home. - (8) Crisis nursery.
-"Crisis nursery" means an emergency facility designed to prevent the occurrence of abuse or neglect by assuming immediate child-care responsibility on behalf of caretakers who are experiencing a crisis. - (9)(8) Day treatment services.
-"Day treatment services" meansare services provided for a portion of the day for a child living at home or in substitute care, who is at risk, or is being or has been abused or neglected, and who manifests emotional, psychological, behavioral, or social problems which cannot be resolved in nonspecialized educational or developmental settings, or in specialized settings such as learning behavioral disabilities classes. - (10)(9) Volunteer services.
-"Volunteer services" means are services performed by a person of his or her own free will and without monetary gain or compensation. - (N) The PCSA may consider contacting the county department of job and family services (CDJFS) to determine if any services or assistance can be provided to families coming to its attention including but not limited to prevention, retention or contingency (PRC) services. - (O) PCSAsThe PCSA may regionalize the provision of mandatory supportive services whenif appropriate.
-Each PCSA participating in the regionalization of supportive services must identify whichregionalized services are regionalized, and whatthe other counties are involved in the regionalization of services.

-(P) When If the PCSA has identified identifies, through completion of an assessment of safety assessment, that a child is in immediate danger of serious harm because the parent, guardian, or custodian of the child has a chemical dependency problem or a chemical dependency problem was is the basis for a court's determination that the child was is an abused, neglected or dependent child, the agency shall:
+- (5) Environmental management services.
+"Environmental management services" are services offered to the child and his or her family or caretaker to improve physical living conditions and provide emergency funds.
+Such services may be provided, arranged, or ensured and include, but are not limited to, housing repair, housing location, exterminating rodents or insects, lead abatement or making available financial assistance for outstanding utility bills. - (6) Parent aide services.
+"Parent aide services" are supportive services provided by a person assigned to families as a role model, and providing family support for a portion of the twenty-four-hour day. - (7) Parent education services.
+"Parent education services" is a teaching process to assist a parent, guardian, or custodian in developing the basic skills necessary to provide adequate care and support to a child in his or her own home. - (8) Day treatment services.
+"Day treatment services" are services provided for a portion of the day for a child living at home or in substitute care, who is at risk, or is or has been abused or neglected, and manifests emotional, psychological, behavioral, or social problems which cannot be resolved in nonspecialized educational or developmental settings, or in specialized settings such as learning behavioral disabilities classes. - (9) Volunteer services.
+"Volunteer services" are services performed by a person of his or her own free will and without monetary gain or compensation. - (N) The PCSA may consider contacting the county department of job and family services (CDJFS) to determine if any services or assistance can be provided to families coming to its attention including but not limited to prevention, retention or contingency (PRC) services. - (O) The PCSA may regionalize the provision of mandatory supportive services if appropriate.
+Each PCSA participating in the regionalization of supportive services must identify regionalized services, and the other counties involved in the regionalization of services. - (P) If the PCSA identifies, through completion of an assessment of safety, a child is in immediate danger of serious harm because the parent, guardian, or custodian of the child has a chemical dependency problem or a chemical dependency problem is the basis for a court's determination the child is an abused, neglected or dependent child, the agency shall: